googlearchive/cloud-pubsub-samples-java/appengine-push/README.md

 ### To run your application locally on a development server:

+- Set the following environment variable

-Edit the appengine-web.xml file with the following 2 changes:
+  - GOOGLE_APPLICATION_CREDENTIALS: the file path to the downloaded JSON file.

-- Fill your service account e-mail address in com.google.cloud.pubsub.client.demos.appengine.serviceAccountEmail
-- Provide the path of your p12 private key file in com.google.cloud.pubsub.client.demos.appengine.p12certificatePath Your web application working directory is based on the 'src/main/webapp/WEB-INF' folder, so you can just put your p12 file in it and only reference the file in the form of 'WEB-INF/{FILENAME}' in the appengine-web.xml.

 Then start your server by running:

 ```
-$ mvn appengine:devserver
+$ mvn gcloud:run
 ```

 ## Setup Project in Eclipse